 (b) if it is practicable to do so, notify each person whom the inspector believes to have such an interest of the proposed application.

+Note for this section:

-Note: This section differs from section 170 of the Commonwealth Act.
+This section differs from section 170 of the Commonwealth Act.

 171. Disposal of goods if there is no owner or owner cannot be located